Steps to Take Before Painting Concrete Flooring

 You may also consider using a pressure washer to thoroughly clean your floors, but note that doing so improperly can damage your floors and other surfaces and lead to injury.
 Regardless of the cleaning method you employ, make sure that your floors are completely dry before moving on to the next step.

-Even after deep cleaning your concrete flooring, you might find that some old epoxy floor paint is still hanging on.
-It’s important to remove these old traces of paint before applying a new coat -- otherwise, the new coatings will struggle to adhere to the surface directly.
+Even after deep cleaning your concrete flooring, you might find that some old concrete floor coatings are still hanging on.
+It’s important to remove these old traces of coatings before applying a new coat -- otherwise, the new coatings will struggle to adhere to the surface directly.
 These worn coatings can be removed by scraping and sanding them down.

 Vacuum the Debris